 The sex offender must not have been convicted of any sex offense including misdemeanors during the required registration period;

 The sex offender must have successfully completed sex offender treatment as defined in 22 Texas Administrative Code, Section 810.2(b)(29); and

 - The sex offender must have successfully completed any periods of supervised release, probation, and parole.
 Any revocation disqualifies the offender.

 Assuming you are eligible here is the process.

 You submit an application to the council on sex offender treatment to begin the process.
-Along with the form you have to submit documentation regarding your case including the Order of Conviction/Deferred Adjudication Order and if the reportable conviction or adjudication involved a minor, you have to provide a copy of one of documents which indicates the age of the victim at the time of the offense.
+Along with the form, you have to submit documentation regarding your case including the Order, of Conviction/Deferred Adjudication Order and if the reportable conviction or adjudication involved a minor, you have to provide a copy of one of the documents which indicate the age of the victim at the time of the offense.
 Finally, a current criminal history background check is also required.